thekevinscott/thekevinscott/src/pages/2018/image-classification/index.md

 Traditionally, machine learning is done on the server, with massive GPUs, and is written in Python, or R, or occasionally a more esoteric language.
 GPUs are able to parallelize massive amounts of calculations over gigabytes of datasets, making it feasible to train in hours what would otherwise take months or days.

 However, recently folks have been training models and producing models that are already trained, that can be used for inference (aka, prediction).
-In the case of image classification, these models consist of JSON files containing the model architecutre and its weights, represented as a set of numbers, tuned to accurately classify incoming pixel data into a category of image.
+You'll download JSON files containing the model topology and weights and retrain it on your specific problem.

 Transfer Learning is the special sauce that makes machine learning in the browser feasible.